Back To Search Results

 Pathophysiology

-The pathophysiology of tensor tympani syndrome has yet to be entirely understood.
-Researchers have proposed various etiologies with different pathophysiological processes.
-For example, a case of bilateral tensor tympani-induced tinnitus in a patient with multiple sclerosis was suspected to be due to the demyelination of innervating nerves, leading to muscle spasms.
-Alternatively, the myoclonic activity may be due to medullary activity centers no longer receiving inhibitory signals by upper motor neurons.
-The contraction of the tensor tympani, described as a clicking sound, causes the tinnitus itself.
-There is a possibility that the muscle contraction itself, the vibration of the tympanic membrane, the opening and closing of the eustachian tube, a combination of these mechanisms, or a different unknown mechanism is responsible for the perceived tinnitus.[8][9]
+The pathophysiology of TTS remains largely unclear.
+Various etiologies have been suggested, each involving different pathophysiological mechanisms.
+For instance, in a case of bilateral tensor tympani-induced tinnitus in a patient with multiple sclerosis, demyelination of the innervating nerves was suspected to cause muscle spasms.
+Alternatively, the myoclonic activity might originate from medullary activity centers that no longer receive inhibitory signals from upper motor neurons.
+The contraction of the tensor tympani, which is perceived as a clicking sound, triggers the tinnitus.
+The underlying mechanism for the perceived tinnitus may involve the muscle contraction itself, tympanic membrane vibration, eustachian tube opening and closing, a combination of these factors, or an unknown cause factor.[24][25]

 History and Physical

-Cranial nerve 5 innervates the tensor tympani and tensor veli palatini (TVP) muscles.
-Due to the attachment of the tensor tympani muscle onto the malleus, during a spasm, the malleus is pulled anteromedially with inward movement of the tympanic membrane.
-Otoscopic findings have reported movement of the posterior quadrant of the tympanic membrane in stapedius myoclonus, contrasting with these conditions.
-However, these otoscopic findings are subjective, not specific, and still not widely accepted; they rely on a very experienced otoscopist's eye to discern.
-The TVP is activated to assist in elevating the palate during swallowing.
-Due to this dual innervation by cranial nerve 5, the tensor tympani muscle can be activated and possibly cause tinnitus in some patients.
+CN V innervates the tensor tympani and tensor veli palatini muscles.
+When the tensor tympani muscle spasms, it pulls the malleus anteromedially, leading to the inward movement of the tympanic membrane.
+Otoscopic examinations have shown movement in the posterior quadrant of the tympanic membrane in stapedius myoclonus, highlighting the difference.
+However, these findings are subjective and not widely accepted; their interpretation requires skills from a highly experienced otoscopist.
+The tensor veli palatini aids in elevating the palate during swallowing.
+Given CN V's dual innervation of the tensor tympani muscle, its activation might lead to tinnitus in some patients.

 Evaluation